ntropy-network/prompt-concierge/README.md

 1.  **Clone or Download:** Get the `prompt_concierge.py` script.
 2.  **Install Dependencies:**
-    You'll need Python 3 and the following packages:
+    You'll need Python 3 and the OpenAI Python SDK:
     ```bash
     pip install openai
     ```
 ## Usage

 The script includes an example that demonstrates its usage for a sentiment classification task.

-To run the example:

-Set your `OPENAI_API_KEY` as an environment variable.
+To run the example, set your `OPENAI_API_KEY` as an environment variable.
 You can do this by creating a `.env` file in the same directory as the script with the following content:
 ```
 OPENAI_API_KEY="your_openai_api_key_here"
 ```